qkrCksDlf/cli_expkvedit/README.md

 - **Research Area:** Subject-driven image editing, diffusion-based generative models, attention / feature-level image editing

 ---

+## Motivation

+Subject-driven image editing is a promising technology with practical applications in various industries, including virtual try-on, interior design, product placement, and personalized content creation.

+I became interested in this field because it can provide real user value while involving challenging research problems such as identity preservation, natural object insertion, and background consistency.

+Based on this motivation, I conducted undergraduate research on diffusion-based subject-driven image editing, focusing on attention analysis and feature-level manipulation.

+---

 ## Overview

 Subject-driven image editing aims to modify an image using a reference subject while maintaining both the subject identity and the visual consistency of the target image.